 It is recommended to have at least 3 servings of vegetables per day.
 When aiming to incorporate more veggies into your diet, remember that the most nutritious vegetables to consume are dark-green vegetables, and the least nutritious ones are the starchy ones.
 Keep in mind that the best way to consume them is organic and in their fresh form, instead of canned or frozen.

 In accordance to the US Department of Agriculture, the vegetable group is divided into five subgroups according to their nutritional value:

-- Dark-green vegetables: including broccoli, as well, dark leafy greens such as kale, spinach and chard.
+- Dark-Green Vegetables: including broccoli, as well as dark leafy greens such as kale, spinach, and chard.

 - Beans and Peas: lentils, chickpeas, black beans, and pinto beans among others.

 - Other Vegetables: avocado, celery, cabbage, beets, and mushrooms.

 Now that you know the recommended servings of veggies, let’s look at fruits.
 Fruits are also highly valuable to the body.
 Aim to consume at least 2 servings per day!
 Again, it is best to consume them raw or prepare fresh juices with them.
 Avoid buying processed sweetened juices.

 Even though they are not subdivided, some of the most nutrient-dense ones are berries.
 Blueberries, goji and açaí berries, raspberries, strawberries, and blackberries are some examples.
 However, there is an ample range of delicious fruits to enjoy such as cherries, citrus fruits, cranberries, dragon fruit, sour soup, pomegranate, cantaloupe, watermelon, bananas, grapes, apples, pears, oranges, and grapefruit among others.

 What’s a Serving Anyway?

 Servings are typically measured by cups.
 The servings of the day can be obtained by adding the number of cups served for each day.